russtoku/uipa/docs/getting-started.md

 ## Visit the dev website

-At this point, visit http://127.0.0.1:8000/ in your browser and you should see the home page for uipa.org.
+Visit http://127.0.0.1:8000/ in your browser and you should see the home page for uipa.org.

 The user, `admin` (admin@uipa.org) was created from a fixture file and its password is *testing*.
 Two regular users, `lani` (lani@uipa.org) and `joe` (joe@uipa.org), were also created and